 It is the student's responsibility to request academic accommodations.
-If you are a student with a documented disability who may require academic accommodation and have not registered with the Disability Resource Centre, please contact their office at 220-8237.
+If you are a student with a documented disability who may require academic accommodation and have not registered with the Disability Resource Centre, please contact their office at 403-220-8237.
 Students who have not registered with the Disability Resource Centre are not eligible for formal academic accommodation.
 You are also required to discuss your needs with your instructor no later than 14 days after the start of this course.

-Absence From A Test
+Absence From A Test/Exam

-Make-up exams are NOT an option without an official University medical excuse (see the University Calendar).
-You must contact the instructor before the scheduled examination or you will have forfeited any right to make up the exam.
-At the instructor's discretion, a make-up exam may differ significantly (in form and/or content) from a regularly scheduled exam.
-Except in extenuating circumstances (documented by an official University medical excuse), a makeup exam is written within two (2) weeks of the missed exam.
-A completed Physician/Counselor Statement will be required to confirm absence from a test for health reasons.
-The student will be required to pay any cost associated with the Physician Counselor Statement.
+Makeup tests/exams are NOT an option without an official University medical excuse (see the University Calendar).
+A completed Physician/Counselor Statement will be required to confirm absence from a test/exam for health reasons; the student will be required to pay any cost associated with this Statement.
+Students who miss a test/exam have 48 hours to contact the instructor and to schedule a makeup test/exam.
+Students who do not schedule a makeup test/exam with the instructor within this 48-hour period forfeit the right to a makeup test/exam.
+At the instructor's discretion, a makeup test/exam may differ significantly (in form and/or content) from a regularly scheduled test/exam.
+Except in extenuating circumstances (documented by an official University medical excuse), a makeup test/exam must be written within 2 weeks of the missed test/exam.

-Course Credits for Research Participation
+Course Credits for Research Participation (Max 2% of final grade)

 Students in most psychology courses are eligible to participate in Departmentally approved research and earn credits toward their final grades.
-A maximum of two credits (2%) per course, including this course, may be applied to the student's final grade.
+A maximum of two (2) credits (2%) per course, including this course, may be applied to the student's final grade.
 Students earn 0.5% (0.5 credits) for each full 30 minutes of participation.
 The demand for timeslots may exceed the supply in a given term.
 Thus, students are not guaranteed that there will be enough studies available to them to meet their credit requirements.
 Students should seek studies early in the term and should frequently check for open timeslots.
 Students can create an account and participate in Departmentally approved research studies at http://ucalgary.sona-systems.com.
-The last day to participate in studies and to assign or reassign earned credits to courses is December 4, 2008.
+The last day to participate in studies and to assign or reassign earned credits to courses is Jun 24th, 2010.